Constantin Shapiro: Early life

-Constantin Shapiro was born to a religious Jewish family in Grodno, where he received a traditional yeshiva education.
+Shapiro was born to a religious Jewish family in Grodno, where he received a traditional yeshiva education.
+Among his teachers was the Hebrew writer Menahem Manus Bendetsohn.
 He began writing secular poetry in his youth, much to the consternation of his father, who used all means to prevent him from following the path of the Haskalah.
 His parents married him off at the age of 15, but the marriage was shortly annulled.
 He eventually left his hometown for Białystok and Vienna, and from there to St. Petersburg in 1868 to enter the Academy of Art, which he left after a short time to learn photography.

 Shapiro fell gravely ill with typhus, at which time he found out that his Russian girlfriend was pregnant.
 Fearing his imminent passing, he married her and was baptised so that she and her baby would not be tainted.
-Shapiro's deep sense of guilt for converting to Christianity would later feature prominently in his writing.
+His deep sense of guilt for converting to Christianity would later feature prominently in his writing.